up42/docs/source/going-further/api-walkthrough.rst

 things like project key and project ID are given for illustration purposes only.
 In your case the values will be different.

-**Note**: Please be aware that the project ID and the project key allow anyone to manipulate your project (account) so be careful and do not share it around.
+**Note**: Please be aware that the project ID and the project key allows anyone to manipulate your project (account) so be careful and do not share it around.
 Someone might find it and besides messing with your project it will make you incur costs and thus reduce the currently available credits in our platform.

 Requirements
 ------------